 (3) Nurses must complete a qualified suicide prevention training as follows:

-(a) A registered nurse, except for registered nurses holding an active certified registered nurse anesthetist license, and licensed practical nurses must complete a one-time, six hour training in suicide assessment, treatment, and management from a qualified suicide prevention training program.
-The training must be completed by the end of the first full year of practice.
+(a) A registered nurse, except for registered nurses holding an active certified registered nurse anesthetist license, and licensed practical nurses must complete a one-time, six-hour training in suicide assessment, treatment, and management from a qualified suicide prevention training program.
+The training must be completed by the end of the first full year of licensure.

-(b) A qualified suicide training program must be on the model list, required under RCW 43.70.442, to be accepted.
+(b) A qualified suicide training program must be on the department of health model list, required under RCW 43.70.442, to be accepted.

 (c) The hours spent completing a qualified training program in suicide assessment, treatment, and management under this section counts toward continuing competency requirements in subsection (2)(b) of this section.

 (4) Nurses who are enrolled in, or have completed prerequisite classes for, an advanced nursing education program are exempt from the continuing competency requirements during their current review period.

+(5) Nurses providing clinical services through telemedicine shall complete requirements under RCW 43.70.495.

 WAC 246-840-222